Widukindazz/AeroXP/README.md

 </details>

 # Customization
+The main theme is the aero basic theme, the media center theme has to be set in the skin's settings.
+Also, just to note, both library themes have matching friends list themes and have to be set manually in the skin's settings.

 Options to change the hue/saturation of the ui, along with some color presets are included (This setting is still experimental and was designed for the AeroBasic theme, MediaCenter works but is a bit buggy).
 There's also an option to change the style of the bottom buttons.

 <details>